Hi, I’m Jackie Fielder and I’m running for State Senate.

 I’m a Native American (Two Kettle Lakota and Hidatsa), Mexicana, and queer educator and organizer.
 I was raised in Southern California by a single mother in an underserved neighborhood.
 I worked hard, attended public schools, and was fortunate to earn a place at Stanford University.

-After graduating with both a BA in Public Policy and a Masters in Sociology, I joined the fight of my Indigenous relatives and our allies against the Dakota Access Pipeline.
+After graduating with both a BA in Public Policy and a MA in Sociology, I joined the fight of my Indigenous relatives and our allies against the Dakota Access Pipeline.
 I was proud to stand up against the oil companies and banks who used violence against people protecting sacred land.

 That battle led me back to San Francisco with a vision to take on the banking industry.
 I became a statewide organizer for public banking in order to put our $11 billion of city tax dollars to work for the community, rather than in the hands of huge corporations contributing to climate change.
 As co-founder and lead organizer of the San Francisco Public Bank Coalition, I took on Wall Street lobbyists and helped to both pass statewide legislation and introduce a local ordinance to create the first municipal bank in the country.

 I also ran the No on H campaign in 2018 to preserve the power of the police commission and stop a dangerous police use of force policy.
 That same year, Alicia Garza, co-founder of #BlackLivesMatter, tapped me to take over her Race, Women, and Class course in the College of Ethnic Studies at San Francisco State University, where I became a California Faculty Association union member.